oobabooga/text-generation-webui/README.md

 No installation needed – just download, unzip and run.
 All dependencies included.

-Compatible with GGUF (llama.cpp) models on Windows, Linux, and macOS.
-[Check what models fit your hardware](https://huggingface.co/spaces/oobabooga/accurate-gguf-vram-calculator).

 Download from here: **https://github.com/oobabooga/text-generation-webui/releases**

+- Builds are provided for Linux, Windows, and macOS, with options for CUDA, Vulkan, ROCm, and CPU-only.
+- Compatible with GGUF (llama.cpp) models.

 #### Option 2: Manual portable install with venv